isopropyletherperoxide/isopropyletherperoxide.github.io/_posts/2023-05-30-Phthalo_Blue.md

 Also, my phthalimide is probably of lower quality than desirable, as I made it in 20 minutes on a gas stove 2 years ago and never recrystallised it.

 ## Preparation
+(This procedure is based on a [video](https://www.youtube.com/watch?v=Mnx6PBFBGik) by Sciencemadness forum member/admin Texium)

 The following amounts of reagents were weighed out and ground in a mortar and pestle:

 - 0.027 mol urea (1.62 grams)